typst/packages/packages/preview/modernpro-coverletter/0.0.1/README.md

 ### Use from the Typst Universe

 It is simple and easy to use this template from the Typst Universe.
-If you prefer to use local editor and `typst-cli`, you can use the following command to create a new cover letter project with this template.
+If you prefer to use the local editor and `typst-cli`, you can use the following command to create a new cover letter project with this template.

 ```bash
 typst init @preview/modernpro-coverletter